Terms, Conditions & Policies

 Following or stalking other associates or guests

 The Lyme Academy of Fine Arts does not tolerate physically abusive behavior.
-The Academy also does not tolerate verbal or other emotionally abusive behavior, including, but not limited to: harassment on the basis of race, color, religion, age, gender, sexual orientation, marital status, national origin, ancestry, or past or present physical or mental disability.
+The Academy also does not tolerate verbal or other emotionally abusive behavior, including but not limited to harassment on the basis of race, color, religion, age, gender, sexual orientation, marital status, national origin, ancestry, or past or present physical or mental disability.

 Stalking is defined as a course of conduct involving more than one instance of unwelcome conduct that causes a person to fear for their personal safety or to experience substantial emotional distress.
 Acts that together constitute stalking may include direct actions or actions communicated to or by a third party, or other means of communication.
 Substantial emotional distress is defined as significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.